nepalvisuals/nepal-visuals/README.md

 🌐 Website: [www.nepalvisuals.com](https://nepalvisuals.com/)
 📩 Email: info@nepalvisuals.com

 **Trekking in Nepal isn’t just a trip.
-It’s a threshold—a place where you leave behind the familiar and step into something that changes you.**
+It’s a threshold - a place where you leave behind the familiar and step into something that changes you.**

 Let the mountains call.
 Let your boots answer.